- Are There any Sustainable Substrates?

 Soy inks – Some inks contain even fewer volatile chemicals than vegetable-based inks.
 Soy inks are so gentle on the environment but are still able to ensure vivid, high quality print images.
 Again, these inks can be reused into newer inks.

 Screen printing – The method to produce screen prints has changed.
-While previously it used high levels of solvents, now the adoption of UV inks cured using low energy UV lamps have virtually eliminated the use of harmful solvents in this process.
+While previously it used high levels of solvents, now the adoption of UV inks cured using low energy UV lamps have virtually eliminated the use of harmful solvents in this new eco-friendly screen printing process.

 Water-based aqueous printing – As the name suggests a water-based ink is going to be less impactful to the environment than one using harmful VOCs.
 Even more so, an additional water-based coating provides protection, but in a totally recyclable way.